Entire home

 Brooklin

 Located in Brooklin, this holiday home is in a rural area and by the sea.
 Jonathan Fisher House and Turtle Gallery are cultural highlights, and some of the area's activities can be experienced at The Blue Hill Wine Shop and Edgar M. Tennis Preserve.
-Blue Hill Books and The Barnacle are also worth visiting.
+Blue Hill Books and Blue Hill Co-op Community Market are also worth visiting.

 Brooklin, ME